 Welcome to the future of grocery deliveries.

 The Wally Shop—a new zero-waste grocery delivery concept—fancies itself a middleman between people and their eco-friendly eating fantasies.
-The service, currently piloting in Brooklyn, New York, allows users to place a grocery order online from an extensive list of fresh and locally sourced ingredients.
+The service, currently in Brooklyn and Manhattan, allows users to place a grocery order online from an extensive list of fresh and locally sourced ingredients.
 Then, Wally Shop employees pick everything up for you—be it from the farmers market or a neighborhood pastry shop—and deliver it to your door in reusable packaging.
 (When my order arrived, it was in mesh bags and small Mason jars—a welcome change from the plastic that encases most delivered groceries.)
 The next time you order, these will be collected to be reused, closing the loop on a circular grocery economy.
 While similar services exist in Europe, this seems to be the first to come stateside.

 Founder Tamara Lim was first inspired to launch it while she was working in the packaging and shipping department of Amazon.
 There, she says, customers were demanding more recycled and reusable packaging, but ultimately there wasn't the infrastructure in place to scale options it.